 The images on this page don’t give a great impression of just how good this map is.
 The old map print itself is a high definition reproduction of a large digital file.

-You can buy the print at its original size, or at a larger size, equivalent to A3.
+The print comes at a slightly larger size than the original.
 These scans are so good that they are sharp even in the enlarged version!

 - High resolution mapping – hugely detailed!